WooCommerce Critical Error – Checkout Page Failure

 What causes WooCommerce critical errors during checkout?

-Common causes of WooCommerce critical errors during checkout include plugin conflicts, outdated themes, and server issues.
-These problems often arise from incompatible plugins or themes that interfere with WooCommerce functionality, leading to fatal errors.
+Common causes of WooCommerce critical errors during checkout include plug-in conflicts, outdated themes, and server issues.
+These problems often arise from incompatible plug-ins or themes that interfere with WooCommerce functionality, leading to fatal errors.
 Regular maintenance and updates can help prevent these errors.

 How can I troubleshoot critical errors in WooCommerce?